Julien BriseBois: Tampa Bay Lightning

-On July 16, 2010, BriseBois was hired by Lightning general manager Steve Yzerman to serve as assistant general manager.
-BriseBois duties included the managing of the Lightning's AHL affiliate, the Norfolk Admirals.
-On August 9, 2010, BriseBois hired future Lightning head coach, Jon Cooper to be the Norfolk Admirals head coach.
-During the 2011–12 season the Admrials went on a 28-game win streak to set the record for the longest win streak in professional hockey.
+On July 16, 2010, Brisebois was hired by Lightning general manager Steve Yzerman to serve as assistant general manager.
+Brisebois duties included the managing of the Lightning's AHL affiliate, the Norfolk Admirals.
+On August 9, 2010, Brisebois hired future Lightning head coach, Jon Cooper to be the Norfolk Admirals head coach.
+During the 2011–12 season the Admirals went on a 28-game win streak to set the record for the longest win streak in professional hockey.
 The Admirals would then go on and win the Calder Cup championship that season.
 That same season also saw Cory Conacher win the Dudley "Red" Garrett Memorial Award, Willie Marshall Award and Les Cunningham Award.
 Admirals' head coach, Jon Cooper, also won the Louis A. R. Pieri Memorial Award.
-BriseBois continued in his role as General Manager of the Lightning's AHL farm team when the team switched their affiliation to the Syracuse Crunch.
-The Crunch saw a string of success under BriseBois guidance.
+Brisebois continued in his role as General Manager of the Lightning's AHL farm team when the team switched their affiliation to the Syracuse Crunch.
+The Crunch saw a string of success under Brisebois guidance.
 The team reached the Calder Cup finals two times, however, the team lost to the Grand Rapids Griffins both times.

-On September 11, 2018, BriseBois was named as general manager of the Tampa Bay Lightning.
-Prior to his promotion BriseBois had assisted in all aspects of player personnel decisions, analytics, player development, contract preparation and negotiation, as well as salary arbitration for the Lightning and the Syracuse Crunch of the American Hockey League.
-BriseBois also oversaw the interpretation of the NHL's collective bargaining agreement and the salary cap for Tampa Bay.
+On September 11, 2018, Brisebois was named as general manager of the Tampa Bay Lightning.
+Prior to his promotion Brisebois had assisted in all aspects of player personnel decisions, analytics, player development, contract preparation and negotiation, as well as salary arbitration for the Lightning and the Syracuse Crunch of the American Hockey League.
+Brisebois also oversaw the interpretation of the NHL's collective bargaining agreement and the salary cap for Tampa Bay.
 Additionally, a number of players developed into NHL regulars under his management of the Lightning's AHL affiliates.
 Some of those players included J.T.
 Brown, Anthony Cirelli, Yanni Gourde, Radko Gudas, Tyler Johnson, Alex Killorn, Nikita Kucherov, Ondrej Palat, Cedric Paquette, Andrej Sustr, and Andrei Vasilevskiy.

-In BriseBois' first season as general manager, the Lightning captured their first Presidents' Trophy in franchise history along with the franchise's 4th Atlantic Division title.
+In Brisebois' first season as general manager, the Lightning captured their first Presidents' Trophy in franchise history along with the franchise's 4th Atlantic Division title.
 The team also tied the single season record for wins in NHL history (62).
-BriseBois also signed Jon Cooper to a multi-year contract extension on March 26, 2019.
+Brisebois also signed Jon Cooper to a multi-year contract extension on March 26, 2019.

-On September 28, 2020, BriseBois won his first Stanley Cup with the Lightning.
+On September 28, 2020, Brisebois won his first Stanley Cup with the Lightning.
 On July 7, 2021, he won his second Stanley Cup with the Lightning.

 Education

-BriseBois is a graduate of the University of Montreal Faculty of Law and earned a master's degree in business administration from the John Molson School of Business at Concordia University.
+Brisebois is a graduate of the University of Montreal Faculty of Law and earned a master's degree in business administration from the John Molson School of Business at Concordia University.
 He is a member of the Quebec Bar, the American Bar Association and the Sports Lawyers Association.
 He has been a member of the AHL's Competition Committee, the AHL's Player Development Committee and the AHL's CBA Committee.
-In 2013, BriseBois won the John Molson School of Business "MBA Alumnus of the Year" award.
-In 2016, BriseBois was awarded the Distinction Award by the Association des diplômés en droit de l'Université de Montréal (ADDUM).
+In 2013, Brisebois won the John Molson School of Business "MBA Alumnus of the Year" award.
+In 2016, Brisebois was awarded the Distinction Award by the Association des diplômés en droit de l'Université de Montréal (ADDUM).